 The other thing you have to think about when it comes to leaving/storing your pellet grill outside is the control panel.

 Now, all pellet grill control panels are rated for at least some level of moisture ‘resistance’.
 However, very few pellet grill control panels are actually ‘waterproof’.

 Hence, again, its why if your pellet grill is going to be left outside, you want to make sure its got a good weatherproof cover.
 As pellet grills become more sophisticated with PID temperature control and WiFi integration, they will also be more expensive to replace if they go wrong.

 Furthermore, even under warranty, you may have ‘fun’ trying to get a free replacement control panel if water damage is present and the reason the panel failed.

 Conclusions On Leaving/Storing A Pellet Grill Outside

 That’s it!
-Thanks for reading, I hope this article has helped you to decided if you want to leave/store your pellet grill outside.
-I have lots of other articles such as which pellet grills get the hottest and many others linked to in my Wood Pellet Grill/Smoker Guide.
+Thanks for reading, I hope this article has helped you to decide if you want to leave/store your pellet grill outside.
+I have lots of other articles, such as which pellet grills get the hottest, and many others linked to in my Wood Pellet Grill/Smoker Guide.
 Cheers 🙂